 - There could be exercises every day.
 Please do them.

 - Participate in the forum for asking and answering questions or starting discussions.
 Share knowledge, and exchange ideas among yourselves during the course period.
 Participants are strongly encouraged to post technical questions, interesting articles, tools, sample programs or anything that is relevant to the class / lesson.
 Please do not post a simple "Thank you" note or "Hello" message to the forum.
-This forum is subscribed by several people, so please be aware that these messages are considered as noises by many people.
+Please be aware that these messages are considered noises by people subscribed to the forum.

 Outline of Work Expectations: